msu-cse-outreach/technovation-book/_sources/2-Basics/code-along.rst

 Sometimes the order doesn't matter; other times it does.

 .. clickablearea:: cli-commuting-instructions
    :question: Click on the pairs of lines from the Six-Pointed Star Program containing instructions that could be swapped without affecting what the program draws.
+(If you make a mistake you can click on the value again to unhighlight it.)
    :table:
    :correct: 2,1;3,1
    :incorrect: 1,1;1,2;2,2;3,2